Olalekanrasaq/CDE-Capstone-Project/README.md

 - **Terraform**: Employed for Infrastructure as Code (IaC) to provision and manage AWS resources.
 - **Docker**: Used for containerizing the application and ensuring consistent environments across development and production.
 - **Python**: The primary programming language for writing data ingestion scripts, Airflow DAGs, and the Streamlit application.
+- **Streamlit**: Selected for building an interactive web application for data visualization and analysis.
+- **Github Actions**: Used for implementing CI/CD pipelines to automate testing and deployment processes.

 ## Key Features